airalab/robonomics-smarthome/raspberry_image.md

       "YOUR_WIFI_NAME":
         password: "YOUR_WIFI_PASSWORD"
 ```

-Save file, insert SD card to the Raspberry and turn it on.
+**Make sure that you input your actual wifi name and your wifi password.** Then you need to save the file, and insert the SD card to the Raspberry Pi and turn it on.
 It must connect to your wi-fi network, now you need to find its address.
 Firstly find your address in the local network with:

 ```bash
 ip a
 ```